 not be rectified retroactively except by ordering a new trial.
 The

-judge agreed, promptly ordered a new trial, and -- of course -- ordered psychiatrists
+judge agreed, found that Larry had been incompetent to stand trial initially, and promptly ordered a new trial, and - of course - ordered psychiatrists

 to examine Larry to determine whether he was competent to go through the